Mookgol/Mookgol/README.md

 # About Me
 Hey there!
-I'm [Your Name], a passionate software developer with a love for creating innovative solutions.
+I'm Mookgo Lebaka, a passionate Junior software developer intern with a love for creating innovative solutions.
 I thrive in collaborative environments and enjoy tackling challenging problems.
 Currently exploring the world of artificial intelligence and machine learning.

 ## Education
 - B.Sc. in Computer Science, [Your University], [Year]